 As the name suggests, double cleansing is the Korean process of cleaning the face twice before proceeding with the remainder of the evening skincare routine.

 Cleansing works on the logic that like attracts like.
-An oil based first step cleanser will dissolve oil based skin impurities.
-This can include makeup, excess sebum, bacteria and sunscreen which accumulate throughout the day.
+An oil based first step cleanser will dissolve oil based skin impurities and can include makeup, excess sebum, bacteria and sunscreen which accumulate throughout the day.
 Oils are effective at penetrating the pore to loosen and flush out stale sebum.
-As such, they’re great for combating blackheads/whiteheads and helping to control breakouts.
+As such, they’re great for combating blackheads/whiteheads and helping control breakouts.
 Additionally, natural oils boast a high fatty acid content which ensures skin remains nourished and moisturised.
-The second cleanse is water based and picks up what the first misses which may include dead cell debris, sweat and dirt.
+The second cleanse is water based and picks up what the first missed which may include dead cell debris, sweat and dirt.
 This process prepares the skin for deeper penetration and hence effectiveness of the layers that follow.

 Why Double Cleanse?

 When skin isn’t properly cleaned, the surface layer retains impurities plus dead or flaking skin cells which can prevent active ingredients from working properly.
 This is because they don’t penetrate sufficiently to deliver maximum benefits.
 Additionally, harsh or poor cleaning can result in blocked pores, irritation or damage of the stratum corneum.
 These outcomes can make skin susceptible to inflammation and acne causing bacteria.
 This can result when a cleanser is formulated inadequately or is simply ineffective.
 Incorrect application can also have detrimental impacts.

 Skincare is a personal experience so product choices come down to preference.
 The key is to ensure both steps remain gentle.
 When a cleanser works well, it should leave skin feeling clean, fresh and hydrated not oily, irritated, dry or tight.